idekerlab/cyrest-examples/README.md

 ## What this Gives you

-In this repository, you can get following two things.
+In this repository, you can get following three things.

 * The Environment to execute some codes or workflows for network analysis by using docker container.

 * Comprehensive and up-to-date set of basic workflows as Jupyter Notebooks for users who want to use Cytoscape programmatically.

-* Realistic workflows for bio-infomatician who analyze network. with Cytoscape.
+* Realistic workflows for bio-infomatician who analyzing  network with Cytoscape.

 ## Quick Start Guide